-ENI inaugerated its Tatouine asset in southern Tunisia.
-The site includes a PV plant with an installed capacity of 10 MW.
+ENI inaugerated its Tatouine asset in southern Tunisia which will include construction of a PV (photovoltaic) plant with an installed capacity of 10 MW.

 The project, which was awarded to the ETAP-ENI consortium following a public tender issued by the Tunisian authorities in accordance with the country’s licensing regulations, will supply electricity to the State-owned company Société Tunisienne de l’Electricité et du Gaz (STEG).
 The project will be carried out by a new joint venture between ENI and ETAP which focuses exclusively on the production of energy from renewables.

-The plant, equipped with a solar tracking system capable of optimizing the energy produced, will provide the national grid with more than 20 GWh/year of electricity and saving a total of about 260,000 tons of CO2 during its planned 25 years of operation.
+The ENI PV plant, equipped with a solar tracking system capable of optimizing the energy produced, will provide the national grid in southern Tunisia with more than 20 GWh/year of electricity and saving a total of about 260,000 tons of CO2 during its planned 25 years of operation.

 With these initiatives, ENI and ETAP demonstrate their continued commitment to the decarbonization of the Tunisian energy system towards a low-carbon scenario.

-ENI has been present in Tunisia since 1961 and operates in the country’s Upstream sector, with activities concentrated in the southern desert areas and in the Mediterranean offshore, Gas & LNG Power and Marketing sector, with the management of the Transmed pipeline that connects Algeria to Italy through Tunisia and in the Refining & Marketing sector.
+ENI has been present in Tunisia since 1961 and operates in the country’s Upstream sector, with activities concentrated in the southern desert areas and in the Mediterranean offshore, Gas; LNG Power and Marketing sector, with the management of the Transmed pipeline that connects Algeria to Italy through Tunisia and in the Refining and Marketing sector.